 The Master of Science degree in Library and Information Science (MSLIS) prepares professionals to design and manage library and information services in a variety of settings.
+The field of library and information science is concerned with the management and use of information resources, services and technologies.
+The field encompasses "information and knowledge creation, communication, identification, selection, acquisition, organization and description, storage and retrieval, preservation and curation, analysis, interpretation, evaluation, synthesis, dissemination, use and users, and management of human and information resources."

-The program is designed to reflect an urban focus with the following specializations: 1.) school libraries (licensure or endorsement to become a School Library Information Specialist), 2.) archives and record management, 3.) academic libraries, and 4.) public libraries.
+The program is designed to reflect an urban focus with the following specializations:

+- School Libraries (licensure or endorsement to become a School Library Information Specialist)

+- 2. Archives and Records Management

+- 3. Academic Libraries

+- 4. Public Libraries